 - 1 (4-7 pound) pork shoulder or butt (bone-in with a layer of fat)

-- Add the sliced onion to a 5 quart or larger slow cooker.
+- Add the onion and chipotle peppers to a 5 quart or larger slow cooker.
 (Here's the one I own and love!)

 - In a small bowl, combine the spices and stir together.
-Sprinkle the dry rub onto the pork shoulder1 and massage in so it adheres coating all sides.
+Sprinkle the dry rub onto the pork shoulder and massage in so it adheres coating all sides.
 Place the pork shoulder, fat layer up, into the slow cooker.
-Cook on low for 7-8 hours or on high for 5 hours.
+Cook on low for 7-8 hours or on high for 5-6 hours.

 - Remove the remaining fat layer on the top.
 Using two forks, pull the apart– it will pull apart very easily.
 Remove and discard the bone.
 Serve on a toasted brioche bun with your favorite barbecue sauce, if desired.